instance-oom/angularx-semantic-ui/src/loader/README.md

 ```

 # Options
-- active:  Required.
+- active:  Optional.
 Used to control the Loader's explicit
 - loaderText: Optional.
 The text will be displayied in page
 - loaderSize: Optional.
 Loader's size [mini | small | medium | large]